Brock Adams: U.S. House of Representatives

+Secretary of Transportation

-Adams was elected as a Democrat to the House and served six terms beginning January 3, 1965.
-He was chairman of the newly created Budget Committee during the 94th Congress, and was considered a strong candidate for Speaker of the House.
-On January 22, 1977, Adams resigned to become the fifth Secretary of Transportation following his appointment by President Jimmy Carter and confirmation by the Senate.
+On January 22, 1977, Adams resigned to become the fifth Secretary of Transportation following his appointment by President Jimmy Carter and confirmation by the United States Senate.

+Adams's willingness to plunge into controversial issues during his time as Transportation Secretary was evident in the contrasting assessments of his tenure and accomplishments during a tumultuous period in transportation.
+The Wall Street Journal in 1979 called him the "biggest disappointment" in the Carter cabinet, while Public Citizen President Joan Claybrook, who led the National Highway Traffic Safety Administration under Adams, called him "absolutely one of the best transportation secretaries we've ever had".

 After resigning his Cabinet post on July 20, 1979, Adams resumed law practice, this time in Washington, D.C., where he was a lobbyist for CSX Corporation and other railroad carriers.

 U.S. Senator

-On November 4, 1986, Adams was elected to the U.S. Senate, narrowly defeating incumbent Republican Slade Gorton with 50.66% of the vote.
+Adams was elected to the U.S. Senate in 1986, narrowly defeating incumbent Republican Slade Gorton with 50.66% of the vote.
 Serving one term, he compiled a liberal record and was strongly supportive of his party's leadership.

 Sexual assault, rape allegations

 Kari Tupper, the daughter of a longtime friend, accused Adams of drugging and assaulting her in 1987.

-In 1992 eight women made statements to The Seattle Times alleging that Adams had committed various acts of sexual misconduct, including sexual assault, molestation and rape.
+In 1992 eight women made statements to The Seattle Times alleging that Adams had committed various acts of sexual misconduct, including sexual assault, sexual abuse and rape.
 Multiple women said they were drugged after being served suspicious drinks and either assaulted or raped.

 In the exposé, an unnamed source said, "Adams had long been known by his staff and associates for aggressively kissing and handling women within his reach."

 A former Democratic Party activist alleged that in the early 1970s, when Adams was serving in the House of Representatives, he invited her to a Seattle bar, where he drugged her with what he called "Vitamin C", after she recalled suffering from a cold.
 The woman said Adams followed her home, pushed her onto a couch and raped her.

-A young woman in her thirties told The Washingtonian that while she was seated to Adams's right at a formal luncheon shortly after she had taken a new job on Capitol Hill, he slid his hand under her skirt to the upper part of her thigh, whereupon she tried to move her leg away from him.
+A young woman in her thirties told Washingtonian that while she was seated to Adams's right at a formal luncheon shortly after she had taken a new job on Capitol Hill, he slid his hand under her skirt to the upper part of her thigh, whereupon she tried to move her leg away from him.
 Failing that, she said she tried to remove his hand, but Adams dug his fingers into her skin.

 Forced retirement

 Adams denied the allegations in a press conference.
 But already under the spotlight due to previously aired allegations that he drugged and molested a young female aide in 1987, a highly publicized matter in which no charges were brought, Adams was forced to drop out of his reelection campaign.

+Death

-He never lost an election, and lived in Stevensville, Maryland, until his death of complications from Parkinson's disease.
+In retirement, Adams lived in Stevensville, Maryland.
+He died of complications from Parkinson's disease there on September 10, 2004 at age 77.